alfab3/PhysicsNotes/Physics Notes/Math Methods/Linear Algebra/Linear Transformations and Matrices.md

 If a transformation takes some input vector to some output vector, we imagine that input vector "moving" to the output vector.
 A linear transformation has two properties, all lines must remain lines without getting curved and the origin must remain fixed in place.
 Grid lines remain parallel and evenly spaced.
-To perform these transformations you only need to record where the two basis [[vectors]] (in our case $\hat{i}$ and $\hat{j}$) land.
+To perform these transformations you only need to record where the two basis [[Vectors]] (in our case $\hat{i}$ and $\hat{j}$) land.
 For example, imagine the vector:
 $$\begin{align}
     \vec{v} =
     \begin{bmatrix}